Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 You can find the updated list at the [SDRAM Requirements by core](https://github.com/MiSTer-devel/Main_MiSTer/wiki/SDRAM-Requirement-by-cores) section

 ## Why does NES core require RAM board when Genesis does not?
-"_The short answer on the NES is because it doesn't use RAM to store graphics (typically; some carts do, though).
-At any given pixel, it can grab graphics data from the Character ROMs at any location, so you need the entire graphics ROM to be available within a pixel's time.
-Genesis has graphics RAM and stores its data there (it's copied from the ROM).
-The graphics RAM for Genesis is put in the core where it can be grabbed very quickly, so it doesn't matter if the CPU was slowed down for very small amounts when it was copied there.
-The NES can't count on that small delay not causing issues when it reads the graphics data._" (GreyRogue)
+The Genesis has graphics RAM and stores data copying from the cartridge ROM.
+The NES does not do this, and typically accesses the ROM directly for the data which requires much tighter timings.
+Using the SDRAM board on the NES core allows meeting these timing requirements.

 ## Does my MiSTer need cooling?